 Scholars have already started to explore medieval visual and devotional culture with network models.
 For example, a group of researchers have recently used a social network analysis of Orthodox saints in medieval manuscripts "as a tool for clustering manuscripts and formulating hypotheses about textual transmission and diffusion" (Birnbaum et al., 2013).
 Network analysis has also been applied to the study of Franciscan iconography specifically (Lombardi, 2014).
 In the latter study, two saints were considered to be connected if they were depicted together in an image.
 Moreover, each additional image including both saints increased the weight of the link between those saints.
 In treating the co-occurrence of saints like a social network derived from images (Golder, 2008), researchers have been able to identify some interesting structural properties of such networks.
-Figure 1 presents the entire network derived from the co-occurrence of saints in a corpus of early images of St. Francis.
-Popular saints, known by their high degree, such as St. Francis, St. Clare and St. Anthony of Padua appear just below Christ and Mary.
+Figure 1 Francis in two ways.
+Historically, St. Francis was the head of the Franciscan order and therefore Anthony depended on the institution named for Francis.
+Artistically, St. Anthony does not appear without Francis in imagery at this time ??Cook,.
+In order to capture the development of this imagery in more detail including the hierarchical aspects of the organization of these saints, the technique must capture the direction of links to represent these dependencies.
+The Data and Methods section of this paper outlines an approach for constructing a directed network from co-occurrences.